apache/yunikorn-core/README.md

 Steps:
 - Run `dep ensure -update` to update dependencies
-- TODO: What we need to do? (weiwei/sunil)
+- Run `make test` to run all unit tests

 ## How to use